Working the 'Bug Blaster' is FUN and beneficial to plants.

 Every now and then a product comes along that has so much to offer I just want to share it with everybody I know.
 A young landscaper/inventor came over to my place one day and showed me the patent pending ''Bug Blaster'' he had invented.
 It looked like a normal watering wand at first.
 But it has an angle built into the end of the wand itself, and a very special nozzle that controls the direction and velocity of the water that shoots out of it.
 The fit and finish of the product is excellent, signaling a quality piece of equipment.

 I looked over his info, his impressive photos of cleaning out horrible whitefly infestations, and then we went outside for a hands-on test.
 After a quick demo he passed the wand over to me and I began to work my way down a line of outdoor hibiscus in 10 gallon pots sunk into the ground.
 Was this ever fun and easy to use!
 It allowed me, with the greatest of ease, to shoot water up under all the foliage of a hibiscus, blasting away anything that was clinging to the undersides of the leaf.
 It cleaned, while removing insects from their hiding places, whether I could see them or not.
 It cleared the dust from the plants (and do mites ever like to live in dust!) and imparted a fresh attractive look to the entire plant.
+As I worked higher up on the bush, the 360° spray also cleaned the tops of the leaves that were just cleaned from underneath, as well as the next higher leaves from below.
+For good measure, the leaves on either side got a forceful spraying from that angle.

 I was most impressed with how easy and enjoyable using the 'Bug Blaster' was.
 I really did not want to stop "blasting," but my inventor friend finally turned off the water at the hose bib, ending my fun.
 The plants I had cleaned were glistening with their freedom from road dust and they all looked much invigorated.
 I had recently finished placing a layer of HVH Worm Castings on all these big 10 gallon pots and now expect to have a totally non-toxic "arsenal" to help keep these plants free of insects for the rest of the summer.